richmahn/en_tn/mat/20/intro.md

 ##### The parable of the landowner and his vineyard #####

-Jesus tells this parable ([Matthew 20:1-16](./01.md)) to teach his disciples that God's standards about what is right are different from human standards.
+Jesus tells this parable ([Matthew 20:1-16](./01.md)) to teach his disciples that what God says is right is different from what people say is right.

 ## Links: ##
 * __[Matthew 20:01 Notes](./01.md)__